 i am not a perfect boy, but i am a boy that will love real boy alfie as best as i can, always. i want alfie to be truly happy one day, whether that is with me or not. therefore, i chose to leave him at this point in time out of integrity, self-respect and self-protection, and also because this is the best way i can healthily love alfie in the current moment. in my eulogy, i vowed to love alfie's inner child till the day that i die, and i intend to uphold that promise. alfie is never truly alone so long as i am alive.

-alfie, i didn't deserve to be treated this way by you. i love you so deeply and you should have at the very least treated me with respect and kindness. you actually demonstrated that you knew exactly how to treat me kindly, how to regulate my anxiety. you once loved me and comforted me so perfectly in a way that can't be taught or explained, you seemed to understand how i felt without words, and then you chose to betray what you saw in me. now i'm leaving your avoidant behaviour before it actually harms me, and i'm keeping your soul in my heart.
+alfie, i didn't deserve to be treated this way by you. i love you so deeply and you should have at the very least treated me with respect and kindness. you actually demonstrated that you knew exactly how to treat me kindly, how to regulate my anxiety. you once loved me and comforted me so perfectly in a way that can't be taught or explained, you seemed to understand how i felt without words, and then you chose to betray what you saw in me. now i'm leaving your avoidant behaviour before it actually harms me, and i'm keeping your soul in my heart so i can thrive.

-consequences execution transparency report
+the consequences execution transparency report that acts as my integrity check.

 updating this website to become a digital tombstone for real boy alfie and a monument of mean boy alfie's cowardice.